 9-1 Signs Shall Meet Requirements of This Section.
 All signs shall be erected, constructed, or maintained in accordance with the provisions of this Section except within areas adjacent to any state-aid road which is also a part of the interstate and primary state system.

 9-2 Definitions

+Announcement Sign: A permanent sign which provides information relevant to goods or services offered, religious activities or educational activities within a building.
+The maximum size of an Announcement Sign shall be forty (40) square feet of display area.
+The maximum height of an Announcement Sign shall be fifteen (15) feet for any such sign located in a C-C or C-H Zoning District and eight (8) feet for Announcement Signs located in any other zoning district.
+Announcement Signs may be changeable electronic message signs but shall display only text images.
+Scrolling text shall be allowed but no animation, flashing, blinking, variable intensity lights, fade out or other special effects shall be permitted.

+(per text amendment 3-11-11)

 a.
 Copy Area: The total square footage or area on which the message, display, figure, picture, drawing or other illustrated advertisement is displayed on a sign.